-Gluten-Free Chocolate Pudding will satisfy that chocolate craving and doing it without dairy or eggs.
-In fact, this will remind you of old fashioned chocolate pudding.
-What’s better than creamy, thick and luscious chocolate pudding?
+Gluten-Free Chocolate Pudding Craving a rich and creamy chocolate pudding without dairy?
+Look no further!
+It will satisfy that chocolate craving and do it without dairy or eggs.
+With this vegan chocolate pudding recipe, you have the option to freeze it for a delightful frozen dessert.
+Beat the heat and enjoy the velvety goodness of chocolate in a whole new way!
+In fact, this will remind you of old-fashioned chocolate pudding.
+What’s better than creamy, thick, and luscious chocolate pudding?
 Nothing.
 Not to mention, that it is so velvety and scrumptious you won’t be able to resist.
 Perfect for a potluck or road trip.
-Simply pack your pudding in small single serving size canning jars place tops and take with you on the go.
+Simply pack your pudding in small single-serving-size canning jars place tops and take with you on the go.

 Admittedly, every once in a while a girl wants chocolate and needs chocolate.
 Ok, so maybe I don’t need chocolate.
 However, it is nice to be able to have something sweet with the rest of your family while not feeling like an outcast or outsider because you can’t eat what they are.